-The purpose of this SFP is to expand and/or create projects that incorporate co-enrollment strategies that build towards career pathways and ultimately employment for PWD.
-This year, due to the outbreak of COVID-19, collaboration with institutions of higher education (IHEs), innovative training providers, leaders in technology, or other partners that are best suited to expand online solutions to education, training, and employment is essential.
-Applicants should aim to provide virtual solutions to as many aspects of participant engagement as possible, including online coursework and training delivery, simulation-based training and assessment, and online delivery models for services such as program enrollment, advising and/or case management, apprenticeship placement, participant evaluation and interviewing, and the provision of vouchers for supportive services.
-Applicants must also consider how they will provide access to technology-enabled programs to individuals and communities that require additional assistance and training in technology.
+This year, there will be an additional focus on addressing the challenges presented by COVID-19.
+Applicants are encouraged to collaborate with Institutions of Higher Education (IHEs), innovative training providers, leaders in technology, or other partners that are best suited to expand online solutions to education, training, and employment that comply with COVID-19 restrictions.
+The IET training provider should aim to provide virtual solutions to as many aspects of participant engagement as possible, including online coursework and training delivery, simulation-based training and assessment, and online delivery models for services such as program enrollment, advising and/or case management, apprenticeship placement, participant evaluation and interviewing, and the provision of vouchers for supportive services.
+Proposals should address how the lead applicant or the applicant's partner(s) will provide access to technology-enabled programs to individuals and communities that require additional assistance and training in technology, such as instruction in basic technology and access to equipment and the internet.